-Dolores Herrero is Senior Lecturer of English Literature at the Department of English and German Philology of the University of Zaragoza.
-She got her Accreditation for Full Professorship in October 2014.
-She currently teaches: an undergraduate course on Victorian literature and another one on postcolonial literatures in English; and one Master course on postcolonial literature.
+Dolores Herrero is Full Professor of English Literature at the Department of English and German Philology of the University of Zaragoza.
+She currently teaches an undergraduate course on Victorian literature and another one on postcolonial literatures in English.

-Dolores Herrero is a member of a competitive research team currently working on transmodern paradigm in contemporary fiction in English and whose head is Professor Susana Onega.
+Dolores Herrero is the Head of a competitive research team currently working on the transmodern paradigm in contemporary fiction in English.
 She has published articles and book chapters on Victorian and postcolonial literature --in particular Australian and Indian authors, such as Mudrooroo, David Malouf, Peter Carey, Merlinda Bobis, Roberta Sykes, J. Turner Hospital, Gail Jones, Satendra Nandan, Meena Alexander and Jhumpa Lahiri,, to name but a few-- and film and cultural studies.

-She was the Secretary of EASA (European Association of Studies on Australia) from September 2011 till September 2015, and Head of the English Department (University of Zaragoza) as of October 2016.
+She was the Secretary of EASA (European Association of Studies on Australia) from September 2011 till September 2015, and Head of the English Department (University of Zaragoza) from October 2016 till December 2018.

 She has co-edited, together with Marita Nadal, the book Margins in British and American Literature, Film and Culture (1997); together with Sonia Baelo, the books The Splintered Glass: Facets of Trauma in the Post-Colony and Beyond (2011) and Between the Urge to Known and the Need to Deny: Trauma and Ethics in Contemporary British and American Literature (2011).
-Her more recent published articles/book chapters include.“Remembering the Way Back Home: The Role of Place in Wendy Law-Yone’s The Road to Wanting (2010)”.
-María Jesús Martínez Alfaro and Silvia Pellicer Ortín, eds.
-Memory Frictions in Contemporary Literature.
-London and New York: Palgrave MacMillan.
-Forthcoming;
+Her more recent published articles/book chapters include:

 She has been Visiting Professor at the University of Hyderabad, India.
 25th January-11th February 2007.
 Academic funding: UPE (University Programme of Excellence); at the Universities of Wollongong and ANU (Australian National University, Canberra), Australia.
 July 2010-December 2010; at the University of Tezpur (Assam, India).
 26th January-6th February 2013.

-She was also the editor of Miscelanea: A Journal of English and American Studies from 1998 till 2006.
+She was also Head of the Department from October 2016 till December 2018 and editor of Miscelanea: A Journal of English and American Studies from 1998 till 2006.